JoernStoehler/template-reactrouterv7-copilot/README.md

 - 📦 Asset bundling and optimization with Vite
 - 🔄 Data loading and mutations
 - 🔒 TypeScript by default with strict type checking
+- 📚 Storybook 8.x for component development and documentation
 - 🎉 TailwindCSS for styling
 - 🧹 ESLint and Prettier for code quality
 - 🪝 Pre-commit hooks for typechecking, linting and formatting